-This section covers specific requirements needed to deploy an application to platforms supported by ArcGIS Maps SDK for Unity.
+This section covers the specific requirements needed to deploy an application to platforms supported by ArcGIS Maps SDK for Unity.

 HDRP uses compute shaders and most mobile devices don't support it.
 When you target mobile platforms, make sure you have the URP pipeline installed, and select URPipeline in Edit > Project Settings > Graphics, after you switch to mobile development in Build Settings.
 If you have both URP and HDRP installed, you will also need to uninstall the HDRP pipeline in Window > Package Manager.

 To build apps for Android, make sure your project is set up with the correct build environment.
 Visit Unity's documentation: Android environment setup for more information.

 For information on building Android apps, visit Unity's documentation: Developing for Android.